Hikagejuunin/Loki/README.txt

 I've included a read me in the scripts folder which I'll just dump here until I can give this more time.

-Loki is a serpent offense system to handle your venom selection, hypnosis queueing, and other various aspects combat.
+Loki is a serpent offense system to handle your venom selection, hypnosis queueing, and other various aspects of combat.
-I'd like to thank everyone who helped me get to where I am today.
-Shout out to Fen, Janella, Siv, Agramon, Arcturus, Balkin, Oblive, Essie, Sylvi and many many more.
-I'd also like to thank the third party code I made use of for this release, primarily Mesmer and Austere's AK tracker

-It's my hope this slimmed down basic serpent combat system can encourage more involvement for typically non-combatants.
-I hope this start provides a framework to expand upon and create your own system.
+It's my hope this slimmed down, basic serpent offense system can encourage more involvement from those typically non-combatants as a functional framework to expand upon and create thier own systems.

 GETTING STARTED: